neelkamath/omni-chat-backend/docs/api.md

 ## Notes

 - The base URL is http://localhost:80.
-- This service is primarily a [GraphQL](https://graphql.org/) API served over the HTTP and WebSocket protocols.
+- The application is primarily a [GraphQL](https://graphql.org/) API served over the HTTPS and WSS protocols.
 There is also a REST API for tasks which aren't well suited for GraphQL, such as uploading images.
 When you downloaded the [release](https://github.com/neelkamath/omni-chat/releases) assets, you would've gotten a file `redoc-static.html` which contains the REST API docs.
 - Unless explicitly states, whitespace is never removed (e.g., a user's first name will keep trailing whitespace intact).
 - IDs (e.g., message IDs) are strictly increasing.
 Therefore, they must be used for ordering items (e.g., messages).
 For example, if two messages get sent at the same nanosecond, order them by their ID.
 - If the user creates a private chat, and doesn't send a message, it'll still exist the next time the chats get read.
 However, if the chat gets deleted, and then recreated, but no messages get sent after the recreation, it won't show up the next time the chats get read.
 Therefore, despite not receiving deleted private chats when reading every chat the user is in, it's still possible to read the particular chat's db when supplying its ID.
 Of course, none of the messages sent before the chat got deleted will be retrieved.
 This is neither a feature nor a bug.
 It simply doesn't matter.